kovidgoyal/kitty/docs/remote-control.rst

 If you wish to develop your own client to talk to |kitty|, you can use the :doc:`remote control protocol specification <rc_protocol>`.
-Note that there is a statically compiled, standalone executable, ``kitty-tool`` available that can be used as a remote control client on any UNIX like computer.
+Note that there is a statically compiled, standalone executable, ``kitten`` available that can be used as a remote control client on any UNIX like computer.
 This can be downloaded and used directly from the `kitty releases
 <https://github.com/kovidgoyal/kitty/releases>`__ page::

-    kitty-tool @ --help
+    kitten @ --help

 .. _search_syntax: